 Foods to Eat

-Most Hawker Centre’s close early and since I was more interested in seeing the Supertrees, I made that a priority which left me with limited options for late night hawker centres.
-Some of the must try food are: laksa soup, garlic butter tiger prawn (these things are huge!
+Most Hawker Centres close early and since I was more interested in seeing the Supertrees, I made that a priority which left me with limited options for late-night hawker centers.
+Some of the must-try food is laksa soup, garlic butter tiger prawn (these things are huge!
 I had only one thankfully and it at least 8 inches long), dim sum (my favorite are soup dim sum – the dumplings filled with broth) and the chili crab.
+This is the perfect place to get food overnight in Singapore.

 Nelson Hawker Centre